 Seizures could happen during school hours, what can I expect the school to do?

 The staff should follow the epilepsy care plan that you agreed with them and that is kept in the school.
-If they need more training they can request a talk from Epilepsy Ireland.
+If they need more training, they can request a talk from Epilepsy Ireland.
+As mentioned above, get in touch with your local Community Resource Officer to discuss this.

 If my child only has sleep seizures should I still tell the school?